 Where do these tiles go?
 Outdoor Tiles?

 Well, in Goa you can find them in many public buildings and hotels.
-Recently, there have been a lot of public installations in Panaji and rest of Goa using Azulejo hand-painted tiles.
+Recently, there have been a lot of public installations in Panaji and the rest of Goa using hand-painted tiles.
 The peacock I write about above is a part of a public installation.

 You would see the patterned tiles on the sidewalks.

 Colorful nameplates remain a favorite with Goans.
 Walk around a Goan village and you would see them outside every home.

 A lot of designers are designing furniture using these tiles as highlighters or maybe adding the Goan touch.

 Shankar Turi showed me a series of photographs that he has re-created on tiles for a photographer.
 They looked lovely and gave me tons of ideas for our Goan images.

 The market for these tiles is growing as tourism grows in Goa.
 Tourists take them back as souvenirs and locals used them as a memory of bygone era.

 The administrations of Goan cities are trying to give color to the walls and staircases through this art form that has now become as Goan as it can.

 Where to see Best Azulejos?